 There are a lot of ways to speed up the loading of your site.
 A CDN is just one of them.
 You can also use file compression to make your files smaller, so they load faster.
 GZip is generally supported for web protocols.
 Likewise, you can offload larger media files, like videos, to embed sites like YouTube.
 You can use image editing software to compress your image files.
 You can also minify your scripts and codes, to remove unnecessary characters and formatting.
 This one is a tricky recommendation, though; if you have human developers working on your site regularly, keeping formatting can be a good idea so it’s less messy.

 Google has their own recommendations as well.
-They prefer that you load scripts asynchronously, that you avoid redirects on landing pages, and that you prioritize your visible content rather than behind the scenes content like analytics scripts.
+They prefer that you load scripts asynchronously, that you avoid redirects on landing pages and that you prioritize your visible content rather than behind-the-scenes content like analytics scripts.
 You can read more about it here.

 Some of Google’s recommendations are a little strict.
 They tell you to avoid plugins, for example, but plugins are the lifeblood of a good WordPress installation.
 Well-programmed plugins are fast to load and don’t slow down your site, though, so it’s a toss-up.

 There are other ways that a faster site can improve your SEO.
 Bounce rate is a big one.
-If users are trying to visit your site, seeing that it takes several seconds to load, and leaving, it’s a signal that your page is loading too slowly.
+If users are trying to visit your site, seeing that it takes several seconds to load and leaving, it’s a signal that your page is loading too slowly.
 Improving your bounce rate improves your SEO in numerous ways.

 There’s also an interesting side effect of modern search technology.
-When someone uses Siri, Cortana, Alexa, or Google Now, the vocal search, response time is incredibly important.
-Google in particular will search for the top result, but if that result doesn’t load quickly enough it will default to the next one, to find a fast result.
+When someone uses Siri, Cortana, Alexa or Google Now, the vocal search, response time is incredibly important.
+Google in particular will search for the top result, but if that result doesn’t load quickly enough it will default to the next one to find a fast result.

 So can using a CDN hurt your site?
 Well, not really.
 Most CDNs are an added layer of security bundled with speed.
 They help protect against DDoS attacks and make your site more stable.
-In rare instances they can have negative effects, but for the most part they’re going to outweigh the bad with the good.
+In rare instances, they can have negative effects, but for the most part, they’re going to outweigh the bad with the good.

 The hard part here is not finding a CDN that does all of that.
 Actually, pretty much every CDN is good enough.
 The hard part is finding them for free.
 The best CDNs are ones like Akamai and Cloudfront, which have costs that are based on the size and number of files hosted and the number of loads of those files in a given period.
 Pricing changes too quickly for me to bother listing them, and even though it’s generally quite cheap, it’s still not free.
 You can’t beat free on a bill.

 Incapsula is a business-class CDN with a lot of different functions, including many that are very highly recommended for large or high profile businesses.
-They have a firewall, bot suppression, SSL, DDoS protection, and at the high level include uptime SLAs, custom security, load balancing, and an API.
+They have a firewall, bot suppression, SSL, DDoS protection and at the high level include uptime SLAs, custom security, load balancing and an API.
 All of this, though, is for their paid plans.

 The free plan does lose out on some elements.
-It doesn’t have backdoor protection, SSL support, DDoS protection, failover, or any of the enterprise-level benefits.
+It doesn’t have backdoor protection, SSL support, DDoS protection, failover or any of the enterprise-level benefits.
 It also limits your support to just community assistance, which might be a deal-breaker if you’re having issues with it.

 Swarmify is primarily a company offering distributed loading for video content, if you don’t want to host all of your videos on YouTube.
 I’m going to completely ignore all of those features, though, because they’re paid-only.
 The free element is actually specifically for WordPress websites, called the WordPress Acceleration Plan.

 With the WPAP, you get 10GB of image delivery per month, with local geo-serving and email support.
 It’s not much, it doesn’t support video or scripts, but for an image-heavy website it can be excellent.
-Do be aware that if you go over your bandwidth allotment, they charge you five cents per gigabyte afterwards.
+Do be aware that if you go over your bandwidth allotment, they charge you five cents per gigabyte afterward.

 JSDelivr, with the oh-so-trendy trailing r instead of er, is a CDN that is free and open source.